 Of course, the cost of a trip to California can be quite expensive if you’re not smart about where you spend your money, however, it is also possible to visit this great state on a shoestring budget.
 Especially if you’re interested in outdoor activities (of which California has many) and are willing to cut costs in your food and accommodation costs, a trip to California can end up being a surprisingly affordable affair.

 There are five main categories of any California travel budget that you need to keep an eye on.
 These include the costs of accommodation, transportation, food, activities, and entertainment.
-The best way to make sure that your California trip cost doesn’t leave you in debt for the rest of your life is to find the best balance between these five aspects to suit your travel style.
+The best way to make sure that your trip to California cost doesn’t leave you in debt for the rest of your life is to find the best balance between these five aspects to suit your travel style.

 California Trip Cost: Accommodation